 A gender update is usually associated with a name change and the documentation is similar.

 Generally your state of legal residence has authority regarding your gender status.
-There are remedies for amending your name and/or gender status available through medical procedure documentation and court decisions.
-If you wish to change your status at Indiana University Bloomington, and to avoid frustration, we recommend you seek changes at your state level first.
+If you wish to change your status at Indiana University Bloomington, we recommend you seek changes at your state level first.

 If you need additional assistance, we recommend you contact either the Gay, Lesbian, Bisexual, Transgender Student Support Services Office or the Student Advocates Office.

-If your current legal name is different from the name on your birth certificate or lawful status document, you must show legal proof of the name change (showing a link to all name changes).
+If your current legal name is different from the name on your IU record, you must show legal proof of the name change with one of the following acceptable lawful documents: